daurmax/Coretor-Ortografic-Furlan---COF/validation/README.md

 ## Historical Context

-This testing suite was developed to address compatibility validation between the original COF Perl implementation and newer Python-based implementations.
+This validation suite was developed to address compatibility validation between the original COF Perl implementation and newer Python-based implementations.
 The ground truth approach ensures objective comparison against the authoritative COF results.

 Previous validation attempts used mock/fake reference data, which provided meaningless compatibility metrics.
 This suite generates real COF results for accurate validation.

 ## Contributing

-When adding new testing capabilities:
+When adding new validation capabilities:

 1. Maintain backward compatibility with existing ground truth formats
 2. Document new features in this README